 Acceptability – people’s willingness to seek care when they trust in the system and believe in its effectiveness;

-Financial affordability – the ability to pay for the service and
+Financial affordability – the ability to pay for the service, be it via a health insurance agent or otherwise and

 Physical accessibility – when services are within reach and obtainable when needed.